dortania/OpenCore-Install-Guide/AMD/zen.md

 * Load order
   * Remember that any plugins should load *after* its dependencies
-  * This means kexts like Lilu **must** come before VirtualSMC, AppleALC, WhateverGreen, AMDRyzenCPUPowerManagement before SMCAMDProcessor, etc
+  * This means kexts like Lilu **must** come before VirtualSMC, AppleALC, WhateverGreen, the kext AMDRyzenCPUPowerManagement before SMCAMDProcessor (if you included them), etc

 A reminder that [ProperTree](https://github.com/corpnewt/ProperTree) users can run **Cmd/Ctrl + Shift + R** to add all their kexts in the correct order without manually typing each kext out.